Interested in making changes at your hospital and considering becoming unionized? You’ve come to the right place!

 NYC Health + Hospitals

-Members receive reimbursement for conference expenses through the House Staff Benefits Plan.
+Residents receive reimbursement for conference and board examination review courses through the House Staff Benefits Plan.
 Residents receive up to $1,500 over 3 years and Fellows receive $1,500 every year.

 New York Methodist